Cycle rickshaw: Indonesia

 Cycle rickshaws in Indonesia are called becak (pronounced /ms/).
-They began being used in Jakarta about 1936.
+They began to be used in Jakarta around 1936.
 Becak were considered an icon of the capital city of Jakarta prior to its ban in the 1970s.
 Citing concerns of public order, the city government forbade them on the city's main streets.
 Scenes of the anti-becak campaign appear in the 1971 Canadian film Wet Earth and Warm People, a documentary by Michael Rubbo.
-Despite the attempts at eradication, however, many becak still operate near slums throughout the city.
+Despite attempts at eradication, however, many becak still operate near slums throughout the city.
 Attempts at reinforcing the ban resulted in large-scale seizures of the vehicle in the late 1990s and in 2007.
 In 2018, Governor Anies Baswedan attempted to allow becak again because of a political contract with becak drivers during his campaign.

-There are two types of "becak" in Indonesia: the first type is the driver sitting behind the passenger (similar to Dutch-style cargo bikes), the other one which mainly found in Sumatra is the driver sitting beside the passenger.
-"Becak" is still being used in various part of Indonesia, especially in smaller cities and town.
+There are two types of becak in Indonesia, with the first type having the driver sitting behind the passenger (similar to Dutch-style cargo bikes), while the other one, mainly found in Sumatra, has the driver sitting beside the passenger.
+Becak is still used in various parts of Indonesia, especially in smaller cities and towns.